Bill Harper (footballer, born 1897)

-William Harper (19 January 1897 – 12 April 1989) was a Scottish goalkeeper who played for, among others, Hibernian, Arsenal, Fall River Marksmen and Plymouth Argyle.
+William Harper (19 January 1897 – 12 April 1989) was a Scottish goalkeeper who played for, among others, Hibernian, Arsenal, Fall River and Plymouth Argyle.
 He also represented Scotland in 11 full internationals.

 Early years

 Harper was the son of William Harper Sr., a blacksmith, and Christina Brown.
 Born in Lanarkshire but largely raised in Winchburgh, West Lothian, he initially followed his father into the blacksmith trade while also playing football for several junior teams.
 During the First World War he enlisted in the British Army and served with the 5th Brigade of the Scots Guards on the Western Front.
 Harper, an all-round sportsman, was brigade heavyweight boxing champion and captain of the Guards rugby union team when they won a brigade championship.

 Club career

 Hibernian

 Harper made his Scottish Football League debut for Hibernian against Airdrie on 1 September 1920.
 He spent five years at Easter Road, making over 200 appearances.
 He also played in two consecutive Scottish Cup Finals, in 1923 and 1924, but finished on the losing side on both occasions.
 While with Hibs he also won nine of his 11 Scotland caps and represented the Scottish League XI on two occasions.